DiddyChriss/microprojects/README.md

 # tic tac toe
 CHECK OUT !
-My new microproject of popular simple game with USING KEYBOARD MODULE !!!
+My new micro project of popular simple game with USING KEYBOARD MODULE !!!

 #keyboard module
 Simple uniwersal module to keyboard control